sameerkhichi/TicTacToe-Command-Line/README.md

 A simple TicTacToe game coded to run in the command line with options of playing against a computer or another human.
+This program was designed as part of a project for a university course, and I transferred it to a public repository.